Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Acknowledgements

 \section{Acknowledgements}

 This work has been done in partnership with the SKACH consortium through funding by SERI, and was supported by EPFL through the use of the facilities of its Scientific IT and Application Support Center (SCITAS).
 RI would also like to thank Dr. Daniel C\'ampora P\'erez (University of Maastricht) for helpful discussions and suggestions.
+The authors would also like to thank the referee for their valuable comments and suggestions that have improved the quality of this manuscript.

 This paper is part of a broader investigation into the feasiblity of quantum computers in radio astronomy.
 We thank Dr. Nicolas Renaud, Dr. Pablo Rodr\'iguez-S\'anchez, and Dr. Johan Hidding (Netherlands eScience Center) for the interesting discussions, and refer to their accompanying paper in this same journal.